TKomericki/Rhetos-wiki/Creating-a-new-application-with-Rhetos-framework.md

    * For example, it contains a `Filter` method with parameter `CommonMisspelling`, that applies the filter specified in the DSL script on a given LINQ query.

+Disabling rhetos dbupdate in build scripts:

+* When dbupdate is enabled on build (RhetosDeploy not set to False in .csproj file), you can disable it on automated builds such as Azure Pipelines to make the build process cleaner.
+  Simply disable RhetosDeploy in the build script with /p switch: `dotnet build /p:RhetosDeploy=False`.

 ### Setup git repository

 This tutorial covers standard application development environment,